ipython/ipython/docs/source/interactive/htmlnotebook.rst

 * **raw**: :kbd:`Ctrl-m t`
 * **heading**: :kbd:`Ctrl-m 1` - :kbd:`Ctrl-m 6`

+Upon initial creation, each input cell is by default a code cell.

 Code cells
 ~~~~~~~~~~
-Code cells contain code written in some computer language, which is Python by default.
-When the cell is executed with :kbd:`Shift-Enter`, this code is executed, and the result returned by Python (or the corresponding language) after running the code will be displayed as its output.

-Code may be edited inline in the cell, with full syntax highlighting.
+A code cell allows you to edit code inline within the cell, with full syntax highlighting and autocompletion.
+By default, the language of a code cell is Python, but other languages, such as ``julia`` and ``R``, are handled using magic commands (see below).

+When a code cell is executed with :kbd:`Shift-Enter`, the code that it contains is transparently exported and run in that language
+(with automatic compiling, etc., if necessary).
+The result that is returned from this computation  is then displayed in the notebook space as the cell's
+*output*.
+If this output is of a textual nature, then it is placed into a numbered *output cell*.
+However, many other possible forms of output are allowed, for example,
+``matplotlib`` figures and HTML tables (as used, for example, in the ``pandas` data analyis package).
+This is known as IPython's *rich display* capability.

 Rich text using Markdown
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The computational process may be documented in a literate way using rich text.
+You can document the computational process in a literate way using rich text.
 For this purpose, the Notebook provides markdown cells.
 Text is entered using Markdown_ syntax, allowing for italics, bold, ordered and unordered lists, etc. This is rendered using Markdown syntax to a rich HTML representation when the cell is executed.
 In this case, the output *replaces* the input cell.

 Within markdown cells, mathematics can be included in a straightforward manner using LaTeX notation: ``$...$`` for inline math and ``$$...$$`` for displayed math.
 Standard LaTeX environments, such as ``\begin{equation}...\end{equation}``, also work.
 New commands may be defined using standard LaTeX commands, placed anywhere in a markdown cell.